There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-I drove past Potash Road so many times and had no idea what was down there.
-Then I saw a picture of Corona Arch and found out that was down Potash road, but what else is there?
+I drove past Potash Road in Moab so many times and had no idea what was down there.
+Then I saw a picture of Corona Arch and found out that was down Potash road then had to go, but what else is there?
 One evening after spending the afternoon in Arches, we decided to head down Potash Road just outside of Moab to see what the deal was.

-Turns out, it’s a good deal.
+Turns out, it’s a pretty good deal.
 There is the wall street section where you can rock climb.
 You can see petroglyphs in two places and dinosaur tracks in one.
-There are two arches to see and one river to admire.
-Basically, Potash Road is a great place to spend a few hours.
+There are at least three arches to see and one river to admire.
+Basically, Potash Road is a great place to spend a few hours one day.

 Admire the Colorado River

-Right by the petroglyphs, you’ll find a good view of the river.
+Right by the petroglyphs on Potash Road, you’ll find a good view of the river.
 Down at the Corona Arch trailhead, you’ll find the Gold Bar Recreation Site.
-The recreation site has a boat ramp, beach, and camping area, so if you want to go kayaking or swimming, this would be a great place to do that.
+The recreation site has a boat ramp, beach, and camping area, so if you want to go kayaking or swimming, this would be a great place to do that, but I can imagine it’s crazy busy in the summer, so I’d get there early.

 Check out Jug Handle Arch